Accounting for Paycheck Protection Program Proceeds

 - The loan also has a stated interest rate of 1%, which is the stated rate for this type of loan in this market on any amount not qualifying for forgiveness.

-- As organizations adopt the provisions of ASU 2018-08 for fiscal years December 31, 2019 and later, after the eight-week period it’s important to evaluate whether your organization has overcome the barriers for PPP loan forgiveness.
+- As organizations adopt the provisions of ASU 2018-08 for fiscal years December 31, 2019 and later, during the covered eligible period, which may cross over your fiscal year-end date, it’s important to evaluate whether your organization has overcome the barriers for PPP loan forgiveness.

-Once your organization has overcome the barriers, the forgivable amount of the loan would reduce the liability, increase restricted contribution revenue, and simultaneously be released from restrictions, since the related expenses would have been incurred during the appropriate eight-week period.
+Once your organization has overcome the barriers, the forgivable amount of the loan would reduce the liability, increase restricted contribution revenue, and simultaneously be released from restrictions, since some or all of the related expenses may have been incurred as of your year-end reporting period.

-In lieu of recording the forgiven amount of the loan as with donor restrictions and simultaneously recording the release of restrictions (since the qualifying expenses fulfilling the restrictions would have already been met), the organization may elect an alternative accounting treatment for such conditional restricted contribution revenue.
+In lieu of recording the forgiven amount of the loan as “with donor restrictions” and simultaneously recording the release of restrictions (since the qualifying expenses fulfilling the restrictions may have already been wholly or partially met), the organization may elect an alternative accounting treatment for such conditional restricted contribution revenue.

 FASB amended the current requirements under GAAP to allow nonprofit organizations to elect the simultaneous release policy for donor-restricted contributions that were initially conditional contributions independent of any election for other donor-restricted contributions.
 FASB noted that “… in many instances, the condition could be met and the restriction satisfied at precisely the same time; thus, there essentially would be no separate restriction that needs to be tracked by the NFP for resources to which it is already entitled.”
 (Emphasis added.)